goodekat/LIME-research-journals/README.md

   - change to computing the \(\mathcal{L}\) metric from the paper
   - check if Python package outputs the locality metric
   - add figure descriptions in both caption and text
-  - move sentence on various settings to back of paper
   - go back through LIME procedure and update with new understanding (such as d’ can be larger than d)
-  - get rid of current implementation in text (change to original paper and mention doing this for model agnostic reasons)
   - add an assert\_that statement in the code to check if the LIME package is changing
-  - first draft of paper due two weeks into the semester (September 10)
   - read through papers giving an overview of the current explanation methods